openlabs/tryton/README.md

 make your setup work with postgres and install the sale module.

-    # Trytond 3.2 with Sale module and Postgres
+    # Trytond 3.4 with Sale module and Postgres
     #
-    # VERSION	3.2.0.1

-    FROM openlabs/tryton:3.2
+    FROM openlabs/tryton:3.4
     MAINTAINER Sharoon Thomas <sharoon.thomas@openlabs.co.in>

     # Setup psycopg2 since you want to connect to postgres